-1.1.8 Model 4Q06125PS-430 General Description
+Model 4Q06250PS-430 General Description

-A Model 430 Power Supply Programmer and Model 4Q06125PS Power Supply are configured to make up the system designated as 4Q06125PS-430.
+A Model 430 Power Supply Programmer and two Model 4Q06125PS Power Supplies are configured to make up the system designated as 4Q06250PS-430.
 The Model 4Q06125PS is a 750 Watt, ±6 Volt, ±125 ampere, 4quadrant, voltage and current stabilized DC supply.
-The power supply is remotely controlled by the Model 430 Power Supply Programmer.
+Two Model 4Q06125PS Power Supplies are connected in a Master/Slave parallel configuration to provide the rated current.
+The power supplies are remotely controlled by the Model 430 Power Supply Programmer.

-The Model 4Q06125PS-430 is a true 4-quadrant voltage and current power supply capable of both sourcing and sinking power smoothly through zero to provide true ±voltage and ±current.
+The Model 4Q06250PS-430 is a true 4-quadrant voltage and current power supply capable of both sourcing and sinking power smoothly through zero to provide true ±voltage and ±current.
 It is ideal for controlling inductive loads such as large magnets or motors.

-The power supply is controlled by a ±10 Vdc remote analog signal supplied by the Model 430 Programmer and applied to the power supply analog input.
-Programming and control of the current loop (composed of the magnet, power supply, and Model 430 Programmer zero flux device), is provided by a Model 430 ramp-generated current reference with parameters as set by the user in the Model 430.
+The power supplies are controlled by a ± 10 Vdc remote analog signal supplied by the Model 430 Programmer and applied to the power supply analog inputs.
+Programming and control of the current loop (composed of the magnet, power supplies, and Model 430 Programmer zero flux device), is provided by a Model 430 ramp-generated current reference with parameters as set by the user in the Model 430.
 The Model 430 compares the measured current (via the zero flux device) with the current reference to provide precise closed-loop control of the actual current.

-The power supply is operated in voltage-voltage2 programming mode, with the Model 430 Programmer output scaled to operate the power supply over its available voltage output range.
-The Programmer signal will continually adjust the power supply output voltage to automatically regulate the power supply current; precise linear power supply current control will result as long as the system voltage and current demand do not exceed the power supply rating or load limiting parameters.
+The power supply units are operated in voltage-voltage2 programming mode, with the Model 430 Programmer output scaled to operate the power supply units over their available voltage output range.
+The Programmer signal will continually adjust the power supply output voltage to automatically regulate the power supply current; precise linear power supply current control will result as long as the system voltage and current demand do not exceed the total power supply rating or load limiting parameters.